 Road Traffic Accident (RTA) charges imposed under the Health (Amendment) Act, 1986

 Patients receiving hospital care following a road traffic accident (RTA) must pay additional charges for their hospital care.

-During the period of that review, if a patient is also paying private inpatient charges, the RTA charges shall be reduced by the amount of the private in-patient charges already paid (to a maximum of the total amount of the RTA charges) in the following circumstances:
+Currently, where a patient becomes subject to RTA charges in circumstances when he/she has previously paid private inpatient charges, the RTA charges levied shall be reduced by the amount of the private in-patient charges already paid in the following circumstances:

 (i) private in-patient charges and RTA charges have been levied on a patient, and